 Parents should not rely on flotation pool toys to keep children safe.
 These can lose air or float away from inexperienced swimmers.
 Children who cannot swim should wear a life jacket at all times in and around the pool and all children should be taught the importance of never swimming alone.

-To keep adults focused on who is to watch young swimmers, Nicklaus Children's Hospital, formerly Miami Children's Hospital, and Safe Kids Worldwide have created a “Water Watcher Card.”
+To keep adults focused on who is to watch young swimmers, Nicklaus Children's Hospital, and Safe Kids Worldwide have created a “Water Watcher Card.”
 Adults can pass the large laminated card from one to another during a swim day to ensure that at least one adult at a time is monitoring swimming children.
 To receive a free card, call 305-663-8476

 Always actively supervise children in and around water.
 Don't leave, even for a moment.